LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

     `color: #0000FF;`
 * Special colors
   * White consists of all colors
-  * Black is the absense of color
+  * Black is the absence of color
 * Opacity
   * Decimal
     `color: rgba(0, 0, 255, 0.5);`